puppetlabs-toy-chest/crossfader/README.md

 trying out new versions of Puppet.
 This, in turn, allows Puppet Labs to make incompatible changes at a high frequency.

+Quick Start
+====

+To build all configured versions of Ruby and install bundler into the gemset named bundler, execute the following:

+    for i in config/*.yaml
+    do
+      c=${i##*/}
+      c=${c%%.yaml}
+      git reset --hard HEAD
+      git clean -fdx
+      echo Building $c
+      PVM_CONFIG=$c rake build
+      PVM_CONFIG=$c rake install:gems
+    done

+This sequence will fully rebuild ruby and all of the dependencies for each ruby configuration listed.

+Once the build finishes, a package may be created using:

+    rake package

+This package will install into the system and is usable from a shell environment.
+For example:

+    eval "$(/opt/pvm/versions/bin/pvm shellinit)"

+This could be added to the shell initialization files.
+For example, in `~/.zshrc`:

+    echo '[ -x /opt/pvm/versions/bin/pvm ] && eval "$(/opt/pvm/versions/bin/pvm shellinit)"' >> ~/.zshrc

 Related Work
 ====